Group One Betting Guide

 Regardless of the quality of recent winners, the Queensland Derby gives punters of all varieties a chance at making some money.
-The last two winners have both paid double-figure odds with Sonntag and Magicool, but the previous three winners were all favourites, so there’s something for everyone.
+Favourites do have quite the handy record over the years in the Queensland Derby.

 Best Queensland Derby bookmakers

-All of our recommended bookmakers have markets for the Queensland Derby, but the best is Sportsbet which frames the market very early.
+All of our recommended bookmakers have markets for the Queensland Derby.

 Most of the Brisbane winter carnival races are covered early and the Group 1 Queensland Derby is no exception.